james-simon/james-simon.github.io/_posts/2024-04-22-cropland-crystallography.md

 These properties give the process a sort of fractally feel: concave-up regions between vertical asymptotes get recursively split in two by new asymptotes.

 This is cool and all -- it's a parameterized function which gains vertical asymptotes corresponding to all the rational numbers as the parameter decreases! -- but I still want a nice analytical version of this.
-If you have any ideas, let me know.
+If you have any ideas, let me know!

 <br>